 For instance. in a certain state, the Advisory Loss Cost for an Administrative Assistant Classification Code (8810) was 41 cents per $100.
 The same 8810 Classification Code in the Risk Pool was $1.41 per 100.

 That is almost a 400% increase.
 How does a company remove themselves from the Risk Pool?
-The main method requires a large amount of patience by a company’s senior management or the owner of a small company.
+The main method requires a large amount of patience from a company’s senior management or the owner of a small company.

 Removing a company from the Assigned Risk Pool is not that easy.
-Other than a market with no carriers, something occurred over the last 5 years that increased your Experience Mod to a high risk level.
+Other than a market with no carriers, something occurred over the last 5 years that increased your Experience Mod to a high-risk level.

 We will talk about that next time.